Editor's note: This timeline will be updated regularly as the case continues.

 Nov.
-26, 2019: Police go to Lori and Chad's residence at 565 Pioneer Road in Rexburg to conduct a welfare check on J.J. at the request of his grandmother, Kay Vallow Woodcock.
-Lori tells police the children are in Arizona with relatives.
-Police contact the relatives, who say they have not seen the children.
+26, 2019: Police go to Lori and Chad's residence at 565 Pioneer Road in Rexburg to conduct a welfare check on J.J. at the request of his grandmother.
+Lori tells police multiple different stories about the children being in Arizona with friends and relatives.
+Police contact them but are told they have not seen the children.

 Nov.
 27, 2019: Police return to the home of Lori and Chad with a search warrant only to find the couple had "abruptly vacated their residence.”
 Witnesses say Tylee and J.J. were not with them.

 Nov.
 29, 2019: Alex Cox and Zulema Pastenes are married in Las Vegas.

 Nov.
 30, 2019: Melani Boudreaux and Ian Pawlowski are married in Las Vegas, according to court records.
 Pawlowski, a resident of Rexburg, divorced his previous wife in July 2019, according to his Facebook.